datalayer/mcp-compose/docs/CONTRIBUTING.md

-# Contributing to MCP Server Composer
+# Contributing to MCP Compose

-Thank you for your interest in contributing to MCP Server Composer!
+Thank you for your interest in contributing to MCP Compose!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents